jbcodeforce/openshift-studies/docs/istio/readme.md

 The main concepts are presented in the istio [main page](https://istio.io/docs/concepts/what-is-istio/).

 Istio helps operators to connect, secure, control and observe services and microservices.
-It helps managing the service mesh (network of microservices constituing applications).
+It helps managing the service mesh (network of microservices constituting applications).

 ### Value propositions